 Step #4: Let it Cure

-It is important to allow the surface to fully dry for a minimum of three days, or longer if necessary, until completely dry.
+It is important to allow the surface to fully dry for a minimum of three days, or longer if necessary, until it is completely dry.

 How to Pick the Best Oil for Wood

-When picking the best oil to waterproof bathroom wood, consider choosing an oil specifically designed for outdoor use and is waterproof, the type of wood you are using, and its natural water resistance.
+When picking the best oil to waterproof bathroom wood, consider choosing an oil specifically designed for outdoor use.
+You must also consider its waterproofing, the type of wood you’re working on and its natural water resistance.